An in-depth report on the causes, diagnosis, treatment, and prevention of fibromyalgia.

 Many hormonal, metabolic, and brain chemical abnormalities have been described in studies of fibromyalgia patients.
 Changes appear to occur in several brain chemicals, although no regular pattern has emerged that fits most people.
 Fibromyalgia may be a result of the effects of pain and stress on the central nervous system that lead to changes in the brain, rather than a brain disorder itself.

-Stress Hormones.
-There is evidence of abnormalities in the HPA axis, which controls important functions, including sleep, the stress response, and depression.
+There is evidence of abnormalities in the hypothalamic-pituitary-adrenal (HPA) axis, which controls important functions, including sleep, the stress response, and depression.
 Changes in the HPA axis appear to produce lower levels of the stress hormones norepinephrine and cortisol.
 Lower levels of stress hormones lead to impaired responses to psychological or physical stresses.

 Factors that may trigger a person's stress response and contribute to the development of fibromyalgia, include: